Pierre81385/authTester/README.md

 # authTester

 A basic framework for user login and profile creation.
+Or that was the original intent, but after getting comfortable with DynamoDB, it's becoming more of an Instagram clone :-)

 # OUTINE